 752 Centre Rd, Waterdown

-8 km of stroller-friendly trails in Hamilton are accessible in all seasons.
-Boardwalk, packed gravel, grass.
+8.5 km of stroller-friendly trails in Hamilton are accessible in all seasons.
+Boardwalk, paved and packed gravel, grass.
+Ball diamonds, playground and dog park.
 Free access and free parking.
-No washrooms.

 Rockwood Conservation Area